-A quick download of any of the 200 VHF memory positions into either of the guard memory positions can be accomplished.
+A quick download of any of the 200 VHF or VLO memory positions (depending on which type of guard is installed) into either of the guard memory positions can be accomplished.
 Select the memory position whose contents you desire to download to a guard memory.
 Select either GD1 or GD2 memory channel as desired.
 Press FUNC then 7.
 The guard memory channel will now contain all the same information as the selected memory position.
 This feature is disabled when the FUNC 7 mode is turned off in the configuration menu.